sayelr/AutoSuggestList/README.md

 # autoSuggestList
-jQuery plugin to attach an auto suggest dropdown list to a text box Requires jQuery 1.12.4 and jQuery UI 1.10 (or any newer versions).
+jQuery plugin to attach an auto suggest dropdown list to a text box.
+Requires jQuery 1.12.4 and jQuery UI 1.10 (or any newer versions).

 Every setting can be changed at any time without reinitialization.